Balatro: Development

 Balatro was developed by LocalThunk, an anonymous solo developer based in Saskatchewan, Canada.
 In an interview, he said that he mostly plays online competitive games, and that he ponders roguelike games more than actually playing them.
 Despite the game's theme, LocalThunk said he does not play poker, nor does he want the game to be used for gambling by casinos and players.

 Development began in 2021, two-and-a-half years before release, initially intended to be one of several small games that were shared with friends.
-The initial idea was an online version of the Cantonese card game Big Two, which has players playing a number of cards to create poker-like hands.
-After seeing the number of roguelike deckbuilders on Steam, and watching a Twitch stream of Northernlion playing Luck Be a Landlord, a slot machine-themed roguelike, he was inspired to turn his Big Two clone into a singleplayer roguelike deckbuilder without online play.
+The initial idea was an online version of the Cantonese card game big two, which has players playing a number of cards to create poker-like hands.
+After seeing the number of roguelike deckbuilders on Steam, and watching a Twitch stream of Northernlion playing Luck Be a Landlord, a slot machine-themed roguelike, he was inspired to turn his big two clone into a singleplayer roguelike deckbuilder without online play.
 According to LocalThunk, he avoided playing deckbuilders to avoid taking ideas from these games, and had only played Slay the Spire near the end of development to understand how it implemented its control scheme.
 He at one point considered the name Joker Poker for the game, before settling on Balatro, an Ancient Roman term for a professional jester or buffoon.

 On using the standard 52 playing card deck as a base LocalThunk said, "it's this shared cultural game design tool that has evolved over hundreds of years", and on the game's success was quoted as being partly "because you're borrowing from this really tried-and-true tool."

 The soundtrack for Balatro was written and produced by LouisF, a freelance Fiverr artist.
 The composer was contacted in March 2023, and the music was released the same month.
 In his published timeline of the game's production, LocalThunk noted that it was the only money that he planned to spend during the development of Balatro.

 A very early version of the game was circulated among his friends, who gave positive reviews after months of playing.
 About a year prior to release, LocalThunk quit his day job to focus on finishing Balatro "to put on a résumé".
-He signed a publishing contract with PlayStack, and with their help developed a launch campaign around beta releases and promotion via major video game streamers.
+The game was uploaded to Steam and was found by Playstack Head of Discovery Patrick Johnson who had the task of looking at all new releases on Steam.
+Johnson thought the game looked "interesting" and "cool-looking" and so he contacted LocalThunk on Twitter.
+LocalThunk signed a publishing contract with PlayStack, and with their help developed a launch campaign around beta releases and promotion via major video game streamers.
 LocalThunk used player feedback from the betas for additional features in the final version of the game, including the addition of boss battles.

 Balatro was programmed in Lua with the Löve game framework.
 LocalThunk's pseudonym derives from the keyword "local" used to define variables and "Thunk", a common variable name in his partner's projects.